shbz8888/Pinterest_Pipeline/README.md

 **Navigation**:

-**Project_pin_API**: An API that Receives requests from a user emulation script - a Kafka producer that sends data to the Kafka topic
+**Project_pin_API**: An API that Receives requests from a user emulation script - with an integrated Kafka producer that sends data to a Kafka topic

 **batch_consumer**: Consumes data from the Kafka topic and sends it to AWS S3